eurostat/Nuts2json/README.md

 # Nuts2json

-If you want to make a map of Eurostat data on the web, Nuts2json is for you.

-Nuts2json provides various versions of Eurostat NUTS dataset as topojson and geojson format.
-In a way, it is a blank map of NUTS geometries to be reused with your own data and colors.
+Nuts2json supports the design of web maps with Eurostat data.
+It provides various reusable versions of Eurostat NUTS dataset as web formats such as <a href="http://geojson.org/">GeoJSON</a> and <a href="https://github.com/mbostock/topojson">TopoJSON</a>.
+In a way, it is a blank map of NUTS geometries ready for use with your own data and colors.

 <UNDER DEVELOPMENT>